peihsinsu/express-gcs-uploader/README.md

 * rootdir (string): The project root path.
 * upload_url (string): The upload folder path.
 * download_url (string): The download url.
+* tmpFolder (string): The tmp folder for store the object.
 * cdn_url (string): The cache url, like CDN path or your cloud storage web site bucket path.
 * keep_filename (boolean): If you want to keep the filename, use true for rename the random filename to yours.
 * cache (boolean): If you want to cache the data to local that read from gcs, use true...